MatanL12/smart_home/README.md

 Next, clone this repository, navigate in your terminal to the docker directory, and spin up the app by running `sudo docker compose up -d`.

 ## Events Tracking
-In case all events are saved in a file, you can monitor them by running `sudo cat /var/lib/docker/volumes/docker_mySmartHome/_data/log.txt`.
+You can monitor the events by running `sudo cat /var/lib/docker/volumes/docker_mySmartHome/_data/log.txt`.

-In case all events are saved in a database...
-TBD.

 ## Adding Agents
 An agent is the software entity loaded by the server to represent an actual device.
 Each agent is implemented as a dynamic object (.SO) and will implement and expose the required interfaces in order to communicate with the server.
 All agents will be loaded at system startup according to a configuration file, and will communicate with their respective driver using a network protocol or through any other IPC mechanism.